 Guests just can’t get enough of Pandora – The World of Avatar, the newest area in Walt Disney World’s Animal Kingdom.
 And we know why!
-From the spectacular alien scenery to the night-time bioluminescence to the top-notch new rides, this area is a definite hot-spot.
+From the spectacular scenery to the night-time bioluminescence to the top-notch new rides, this area is a definite hot-spot.
 And Satu’li Canteen, Pandora’s quick-service restaurant, is a great place to stop for a meal when you need a break.
-Here are ten facts and tips about this new restaurant!
+Here are ten facts and tips about this restaurant!

 10. Back Story

 Because this is Walt Disney World, there’s a back story for everything – even a quick-service restaurant!
 The back story for Satu’li Canteen fits in with the story for this area of the park: an old, abandoned RDA mess hall has been turned into a dining stop by ACE: Alpha Centauri Expeditions, and it welcomes all travelers to Pandora.
 It doubles as a cultural hub for the Na’vi, which is why you’ll see Na’vi art and cultural items on display.

 Even if you aren’t aware of the back story, and haven’t seen the movie Avatar, you’ll still be fully immersed in the world of Pandora while eating at Satu’li Canteen.
 The cold, technological remains of the RDA can still be seen, but are balanced by the natural elements like rock formations and the creative Na’vi items that form the eating area.
 Make sure you look up to see the whimsical lighting fixtures created by the Na’vi!

 Did you know that you can order your meal online and pay in advance, allowing you to skip the lines at Satu’li Canteen?
 It’s all done through your My Disney Experience app – and when you arrive at the Canteen, just press “I’m Here, Prepare My Order” in the app so the kitchen can prepare your meal and notify you when it’s ready for pick-up.
 It’s that simple!